RRB Technician Expected Cut Off 2026, Know Qualifying Marks

 FAQs

-Based on previous years’ trends, the expected cut-off for CBT-1 (General category) is 73–76, and for CBT-2 (General category) is 78–82.
-Cut-offs for reserved categories will be lower as per reservation norms.
+Based on previous years’ trends, the expected cut-off for 2026 may range from 50-80.
+Cut-offs for reserved categories will be lower as per the reservation norms.

 Q.2 How are RRB Technician cut-offs determined?

-Cut-offs are determined based on several factors, including exam difficulty, number of vacancies, category of the candidate, total candidates, and normalized scores across multiple shifts
+Cut-offs are determined based on several factors, including exam difficulty, number of vacancies, category of the candidate, total candidates, and normalised scores across multiple shifts

-It depends on the number of candidates and difficulty level of the exam.
+It depends on the number of candidates and the difficulty level of the exam.
 If the exam is easier than previous years, cut-offs may rise; if tougher, cut-offs may drop.
-Historical trends suggest CBT-2 generally has higher cut-offs than CBT-1.

 Q.4 How can candidates use expected cut-offs for preparation?